ernsheong/jonlinblog.com/source/blog/2020-03-25-how-to-live-stream-church-service-from-home.html.markdown

 7. Keep quiet while recording.
 Otherwise Google Meet (or Zoom) might think you are trying to speak and pop up this bar.
 Which means you shouldn't sing along to the worship songs.
 <img src="/images/livestream/live-keep-quiet.png" />
 8. In the conference call, you may need to **present your screen** so that the worship leader can see it and stay in sync.
+9. To end the stream, click on **Stop Streaming** in OBS.
+However, since we unchecked *End live video if stream stops* in Facebook, we need to manually click on **End Live Video/Stream** in Facebook producer page (the red button), otherwise the live video never ends!

 ## Variants